Cryptic-19/Flutter_Project_1/README.md

 ## Module 2

-First Commit: Implemented Log In and Authorization.
+-First Commit: Implemented Log In and Authorization.
-Second Commit: Implemented automatic SAVE feature for calculations separately for each user.
+-Second Commit: Implemented automatic SAVE feature for calculations separately for each user.

 Will try to complete the next few tasks as soon as possible.